Cyber Monday may be over, but great prices are here to stay.

 Instructions are not very clear.
 Connecting this machine can be difficult.

 Distances itself from others for its hand-cranked operation that doesn't need electricity.
 Small size works well in tight spaces.
 Gentle on delicate fabrics.
 Inexpensive and efficient.

 Almost unheard of in the U.S. until a couple decades ago, the portable washing machine market has really taken off in recent years, almost concurrent with the tiny house movement.
-Buyers can choose from a wide range of choices, from small, hand-cranked units to dual-tub portable machines that are almost as big as regular automatic washers.
+You can choose from a wide range of choices, from small, hand-cranked units to dual-tub portable machines that are almost as big as regular automatic washers.

 Rather than being directly hooked up to a home’s plumbing system, portable washing machines get their water from a sink faucet and typically drain into the sink as well.
 Owners hook up the machine by attaching an inlet hose to the faucet, and turn on the water to fill the tub.
 Once the wash cycle is complete, the inlet hose and drain hose are tucked away behind or inside the washing machine, which can then be moved and stored out of the way.